jnthn/p6-app-installermaker-wix/README.md

     # The application to install (will be passed to `zef install`), so you can
     # actually list multiple things here if you wish.)
 You can also pass a path
-    # if the project is not in the Perl 6 module ecosystem (at the time of
+    # if the project is not in the Perl 6 module ecosystem.
-    # writing, you must use forward slashes, not backslashes; filed as zef bug
-    # #137)
     application: App::MyGloriousApplication

     # The name of the MSI file to generate.
 Optional; default is output.msi.